cncf/kubernetes-community-days/content/organizing-timeline.md

 ## 8-9 MONTHS IN ADVANCE
 Begin to Plan for the event:

-* Make a pull request on GitHub to notify the Cloud Native Computing Foundation you intend to host an Kubernetes Community Days.
+* Make a pull request on GitHub to notify the Cloud Native Computing Foundation you intend to host a Kubernetes Community Day.
 * List out the the goals and objectives for the event (include # of attendees, # of sponsors, # of tracks and speaking sessions, etc.)
 * Name your event: Kubernetes Community Days + Location (e.g. Kubernetes Community Days Sydney or Kubernetes Community Days Australia).
  * This name will be used on the website and all outbound communications.